-The Individuals with Disabilities Education Act (20 U.S.C., §1400 et seq.) and the related regulations (34 C.F.R. §300 et seq.) ("IDEA") provide eligible students ("students") with certain procedural rights and protections in the context of student discipline, as set forth below.
+The Individuals with Disabilities Education Act (20 U.S.C., §1400 et seq.) and the related regulations (34 C.F.R. §300 et seq.) ("IDEA") provides eligible students ("students") with certain procedural rights and protections in the context of student discipline, as set forth below.

 Short term removals.
 Students who violate school rules are subject to removal from their current placement for up to ten (10) consecutive school days to the extent that such a removal would be applied to students without disabilities, without a prior determination of whether the conduct is a manifestation of the student's disability.
 Students may be removed for additional periods of up to ten (10) consecutive school days in the same school year for separate incidents of misconduct without a manifestation determination, so long as the removal does not constitute a "change of placement" as described below.
 However, during such additional removals the district must provide the student with services to the extent necessary for progress in the general curriculum and the student's Individualized Education Program ("IEP") goals, as determined by the Principal in consultation with at least one teacher.
 In addition, if appropriate, the district must conduct a functional behavioral assessment and develop or revise an existing behavioral plan for the student.
-Educational services can include tutoring or access to an online learning platform.